Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Method

 An overview of the SLaM pipelines is as follows:

-\begin{itemize} \item \textbf{Source Pipeline:} Initializes the pixelized source model by inferring a robust lens light subtraction (using a double S\'ersic model) and total mass model (using an SIE plus shear).
-Independent runs which reconstruct the source using either a Delaunay or Voronoi pixelization are performed (and continue through all subsequent pipelines described below).
-The initial stages of this pipeline fit the source using a parametric S\'ersic profile.
+\begin{itemize} \item \textbf{Source Pipelines:} Initializes the Voronoi mesh source model by inferring a robust lens light subtraction (using a double S\'ersic model) and total mass model (using an SIE plus shear).
+The initial stages of this pipeline fit the source using a parametric S\'ersic profile and perform the variance scaling described in \cref{VarScale}.

 \item \textbf{Light Pipeline:} Uses fixed values of the mass and source parameters corresponding to the maximum likelihood model of the Source pipeline.
-The lens's mass is therefore again described by an SIE plus shear.
-The only free parameters in this pipeline are those of a double S\'ersic lens light model.
-The maximum likelihood lens light subtracted image inferred by this pipeline is output for use by additional fits investigating lens modelling systematics (see \cref{Augment}).
+This is the first time the lens light is fitted for simultaneously with a Voronoi mesh source instead of Sersic profile.
+The lens mass is therefore again described by an SIE plus shear.
+The only free parameters in this pipeline are those of a double S\'ersic lens light model and $\omega_{\rm Lens}$ which controls the magnitude of variance scaling.
+The maximum likelihood lens light subtracted image inferred by this pipeline is output for use by additional fits investigating lens modelling systematics.

-\item \textbf{Mass Pipeline:} Fits a PL mass model, which is more complex than the SIE fitted previously.
+\item \textbf{Mass Pipeline:} Fits a PL, BPL, PL with multipoles, decomposed mass model or PL with line-of-sight gaalxies, which are all more complex than the SIE fitted previously.
 The lens light is fixed to the maximum likelihood model of the Light pipeline.